Akaalis-code/y_compendium/y_check_later.md

     iterator vs generator
     closure and decorator
-    Is there any performance improvement in list comprehension or just a compact way to write code ZIP() function in for loops of python
+    Is there any performance improvement in list comprehension or just a compact way to write code Study about "ENUMARATOR vs ZIP" in python for looping

 ---------------------------------------- English -- start --------------------------------------------------------
 Speakers :